top of page

 ✅ Firestopping Products: Built to Last — But Not Forever

-• Correct installation by trained professionals
+• Correct installation by trained professionals.

-• Approved materials with third-party certification
+• Approved materials with third-party certification.

-• Ongoing protection from damage, moisture, or tampering
+• Ongoing protection from damage, moisture, or tampering.

 🔍 What Can Go Wrong Over Time?

-• Cracks or shrinkage in fire-rated sealants
+• Cracks or shrinkage in fire-rated sealants can lead to gaps.

-• Moisture ingress leading to material failure
+• Moisture ingress can result in material failure.

 🧯 So… What Should You Do?

-📌 The Bottom Line:
+📌 The Bottom Line

 💬 Need a survey or advice on your firestopping?
-Contact R2R’s expert team today — we’re here to help.
+Contact R2R’s expert team today—we’re here to help.

 BlueSky Certified Installer logo with blue and white text.
 A checkmark is integrated into the design, conveying trust and professionalism.